Bonfida/solana-name-service-guide/sns-book/src/domain-name/wallet-guide/resolving-domains.md

 # Resolving domains

+> 💡 To resolve a domain name you can use the `resolve` function from the SNS SDK

 Below is the correct methodology to resolve `.sol` domain names.
-If you are a wallet or a service provider using SNS to send funds please make sure to follow these guidelines to avoid loss of funds.
+It's **strongly recommended** to use the `resolve` function from the SNS SDK.
+If you wish to reimplement the resolution logic on your end please make sure to follow these guidelines to avoid loss of funds.

 ![wallet-guide](../../assets/wallet-guide.png)